 15 UNLOCK OUTPUT-1, 2 PULSES: This will program the unlock output to one or two pulses.
-When the double pulse unlock feature is turned on, the BLUE (3) wire will supply two negative pulses instead of a single pulse.
+When the double pulse unlock feature is turned on, the BLUE wire in the 3 pin doorlock harness will supply two negative pulses instead of a single pulse.
 This makes it possible to directly interface with double pulse vehicles without any extra parts.

 16 LOCK OUTPUT-1, 2 PULSES: This will program the lock output to one or two pulses.
-The GREEN (1) wire will supply two negative pulses instead of a single pulse.
+The GREEN wire in the 3 pin doorlock harness will supply two negative pulses instead of a single pulse.
 This makes it possible to directly interface with double pulse vehicles without any extra parts.